zoushipeng/goahead/doc/paks/exp-js/README.md

 ### Services

-Provides the following services:
+Provides the following transformations:

 * js
-* minify-js
+* js-minify
-* render-js
+* js-render
-* extract-js
+* js-extract

 ## js

-The **js** service provides configuration control for the other js services.
+The **js** transform provides configuration control for the other js services.

 ### Configuration